 《海内存知己，天涯若比邻》– Wang Zi 王子

-This classic quotation from Wang Zi is part of a longer poem, and is an oft-cited Chinese proverb on friendship.
+This classic quote from Wang Zi is part of a longer poem, and is an oft-cited Chinese proverb on friendship.
 It captures so much of the beauty of having friends all over the world, making the world seem as if it’s next door.
-I’m mentioning it first here because it’s this, more than any other quotation, that captures the spirit of Discover Discomfort and what we’re trying to do—to see the world through others’ eyes and come to see everyone as the same.
-I don’t know of an English language equivalent to this.

 “Know yourself, know your enemy; a hundred battles won.”